Guide to Making Motor Insurance Claims

 AA Car Insurance

-It’s a good idea to make sure you’re prepared for an accident by keeping a pen and paper, a first-aid kit and a torch in the car.
+It’s a good idea to make sure you’re prepared for an accident by keeping a pen and paper, a first-aid kit, and a torch in the car.
+You should also make note of the AA Claims Assist number – 0818 467 101.

 Assistance is available 24 hours a day, 365 days a year.